 The City of Mesa Housing Authority serves Mesa.

-As of March 31st, 2016 the City of Mesa Housing Authority manages 1,584 active Housing Choice Vouchers.
+As of the most recent VMS report, City of Mesa Housing Authority manages 1,578 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each:

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 12% having issued approximately 142 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 10 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 30 months on the waiting list1.